GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Can't run mapping until code modified to allow sub arbitrary class expressions.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

+#### lymphocyte dynamics RCV_000227
+* Notes: Not clear what is meant by dynamics that is not covered by Roche lymphocyte.
+Seems to cover only general lymphocyte class, and not its many subclasses.
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### calcium homeostasis RCV_000093
 * Key class: [calcium ion homeostasis](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0055074)
 * Pattern: [Equivalence](../../patterns/Equivalence.md)